 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Chen may place antibiotic fibers in the periodontal pockets after scaling and planing.
+In some cases, Dr. Chang may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Chen to thoroughly remove plaque and tartar.
+When deep pockets between teeth and gums are present, it is difficult for Dr. Chang to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 Benefits of Treatment

 When gum pockets exceed 3mm in depth, the risk for periodontal disease increases.
 As pockets deepen, more bacteria are able to colonize, eventually causing a chronic inflammatory response by the body to destroy gingival and bone tissue.
 This eventually leads to tooth loss.

 With successful scaling and root planing treatment, the progression of periodontal disease is stabilized and tooth loss can be prevented.